ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/determine-product-price.md

 - **Price List** - self-explanatory
 - **Current Product Price** - The current product price should not be changed if it satisfies the conditions and has the same priority as the determined top price.

-@@name filters all product prices for the given Product that match these criteria.
-When a product price is defined with a blank value for the Customer, the product price applies to **all** customers.
+@@name filters all product prices for the given product that match these criteria.
+When a product price is defined with a blank value for the customer, the product price applies to **all** customers.
 The same goes for Ship To Customer, From Date, Thru Date and all not required parameters from the list above.

 Generally, the algorithm is the following:

 - @@name filters the product prices.
-- Each of the selected product prices is checked if Min and Max’s Quantities are respectively less and greater than the provided Quantity.
-The Price List of the product price is checked for validity according to the Date.
-If Ship To Customer is provided, its party is considered a Target Party, else the Customer's party is taken.
+- Each of the selected product prices is checked if min and max’s quantities are respectively less and greater than the provided quantity.
+The price ist of the product price is checked for validity according to the date.
+If Ship To Customer is provided, its party is considered a Target Party, else the customer's party is taken.
 If the product price has a target group specified, the target party should be a member of that group or null.
 - Among the remaining product prices, the top priority price is selected considering the lowest Price Type's Ordinal Pos, the highest Priority and the newer From Date.
 - If a Current Product Price is provided and it satisfies the conditions and has the same priority as the selected one, then the current product price is selected.